Home » Technology » Dead Pixel on TV

 How to Fix a Screen Cell Malfunction

-• The Undead Pixel program uses this method.
-It suggests finding deformed pixels by filling the screen—defective elements will be seen on different backgrounds.
+• The Undead Pixel program employs this approach.
+It proposes identifying deformed pixels by fully illuminating the screen.
+Diverse backgrounds expose underlying flaws.
 After checking, you can proceed to the treatment.

 JScreenFix

 • JScreenFix.
 This website is not a program, but it’s free and convenient.
 It restores pixels almost the same way the previous tool did.
-However, you won’t be able to change parameters during the operation, and it’s also impossible to use the computer at this time (if we are talking about restoring pixels on a PC screen).
+You cannot change parameters or use the computer while restoring pixels on a PC screen.
 The service highlights a zone with digital noise, and you can move it to the required area of the TV screen.

-• PixelFixel.
-This is a 12-hour video on YouTube that you need to demonstrate overnight.
-Its colors change so quickly that you may feel dizzy, but you can avoid it if you don’t look at the screen while the recovery video is running.
+• PixelFixel: This is a 12-hour video on YouTube that you must demonstrate overnight.
+The colors change so fast that they can make you dizzy.
+Don’t look at the screen during the recovery video to avoid this.

 PixelFixel